vippsas/vipps-invoice-api/vipps-invoice-api.md

 The URL sent by the ISP when creating an invoice should be valid as long as possible (more than 12 months is good).
 The validity will be controlled with the JWT appended.

-2. Sometime later, the end user clicks on "show invoice" in the app.
+2. Sometime later, the end user clicks on "show invoice" in the app or online bank.
 The [`GET:/invoices/{invoiceid}`](https://vippsas.github.io/vipps-invoice-api/ipp.html#/IPP/Get_Single_Invoice_v1) request returns a response with the URL and a JWT appended.
 The returned URL would be something like `https://invoice-hotel.example.org/123456-abcdef-7890.pdf?token=[jwt_token_goes_here]`.

-3. The app/online bank will redirect the user to the document.
+3. The app or online bank will redirect the user to the document.
 Most likely the user will have a browser opened that loads the document.

 4. The IPP/invoice hotel will receive the request directly from the end user's device,